+Acknowledgements.
 The authors would like to thank Petrobras and the Petrobras School of High-Resolution Stratigraphy members.
 Special thanks to Dora Atman and Romeu Rossi Júnior for valuable discussions and suggestions.
-The authors are grateful to Professors Andrew D. Miall and Annalisa Ferretti for detailed and constructive feedback, as well as to editors Roman Leonhardt and Kristian Schlegel for their support during the review process.
-D.G.C Fragoso and M. Kuchenbecker would like to make an honorable mention to their Alma Mater (Universidade Federal de Minas Gerais), especially for the Professors Luiz Guilherme Knauer, Lúcia Maria Fantinel, and Ricardo Diniz da Costa.
+The authors are grateful to Andrew D. Miall and Annalisa Ferretti for detailed and constructive feedback as well as to editors Roman Leonhardt and Kristian Schlegel for their support during the review process.
+Daniel Galvão Carnier Fragoso and Matheus Kuchenbecker would like to make an honourable mention of their Alma Mater (Universidade Federal de Minas Gerais), especially Luiz Guilherme Knauer, Lúcia Maria Fantinel, and Ricardo Diniz da Costa.